Djirra Binak

 A pile of unused glass plates on the studio floor gave me the idea to create a three-dimensional hologram of Aunty Kim’s basket, and therefore a way to honour her weaving practice, matrilineal cultural traditions, and women’s custodianship of lands and waters.
 The planting scheme represents, not only a reciprocal relationship with Country (we give back through our work), but a continuance of cultural tradition, by providing an opportunity for weavers to harvest here for their own practices.

 To experience Djirra Binak, visitors traverse a path that weaves through beds of culturally significant plants—an invitation to be immersed in place and develop a relationship with Country.
-Upon reaching the central sculptural element and beholding the glass panels front on, the fragmented elements of the image are aligned, and, for the first time, the basket can be perceived in its entirety.
+Upon reaching the central sculptural element and beholding the glass panels front on, the fragmented elements of the image are aligned, and the basket can be perceived in its entirety.
 In this way, visitors become active participants in realising the work and, with that, a shared sense of custodianship and care for Country is instilled.

 About the creative team